 - the righteous and the unrighteous

-They wanted to be clean and righteous so they tried to live, as much as possible, separate from people they thought were unclean and unrighteous.
+They wanted to be clean and righteous so they tried to live separately from people they thought were unclean and unrighteous:

 Luke 15:3 So he told them this parable: 4 “What man of you, having a hundred sheep, if he has lost one of them, does not leave the ninety-nine in the open country, and go after the one that is lost, until he finds it?

 Jesus was willing to leave ninety-nine to pursue one, which doesn’t make sense.
 You don’t sacrifice ninety-nine for one.
 There are two possibilities: one logical and one illogical.